- Phone number

 The way we talk to others and ourselves is a window to what’s going on inside.
 My counselling space, ‘A Space For’ is a place for you to explore what that is.
 We can be too easily swept up in the day-to-day and in our long ingrained habits and beliefs that it takes dedicated time and focus to unravel what really is causing us pain, the grudges and guilt.
 What really is behind the ‘shoulds’ and ‘musts’ that we say?

 Responses to grief can be broadly placed in two camps: restorative orientation or loss orientation (Dual Process Model of Grief by Stroebe and Schut).
-Some people find it easier to place their energy into getting on with the rest of life, preoccupying themselves with the practical sides of life.
+Some people find it easier to place their energy into getting on with the rest of life, preoccupying themselves with the practical and controllable sides of life.
 Others are floored and swept up in the waves of loss.
 No side is wrong.
 We need to experience both.

 Counselling can be valuable to those who have become stuck in the restorative orientation.
 In order to get by each hour, let alone each day, they detach from their feelings of loss and sometimes with their feelings entirely, the positives as well.
 A counsellor can be a friendly companion to support you explore loss so that you don’t feel completely drowned by it.